 The name Northern Redbacks was chosen to send the message that the club was not specific to any district and open to everyone and Redbacks was chosen because this spider is known and feared for its tenacity and its nasty bite.

 2011: We relocated to our current home of Celebration Park, Balga, and straight away started lobbying Stirling Council for an upgrade to the facilities, which were unsuitable for female athletes.
-There was no lighting at the ground, which meant that we had to continue training at Vasto until three light towers were installed at Celebration at the end of 2011.
+There was no lighting at the ground, so we had to continue training at Vasto until three light towers were installed at Celebration at the end of 2011.
 All of this off-field upheaval seemed to have little effect on our Prems though, as they claimed a league and cup double for the first time in seven years.

 2013: We had one of our most successful seasons in the club's history by winning the Night Series and Premier league title and going unbeaten in the process.
 The Prems played 21 games, won 20, drew 1 and lost 0, scoring 99 goals and conceding just 12.
-The season ended on a high, as the Prems won the Interstate Challenge Cup on penalties against Adelaide City in Adelaide.
-Going down 2-0, the team clawed it's way back to 2-2 at full time and then played an additional 20 minutes of extra time before winning the penalty shoot out.
+On October 27th the season ended on a high, as the Prems won the Interstate Challenge Cup on penalties against Adelaide City at Burton Park in Adelaide.
+Going down 2-0, the team clawed its way back to 2-2 at full time and then played an additional 20 minutes of extra time before winning the penalty shootout.